rajexcited/personal-finance-ui/.github/ISSUE_TEMPLATE/2_request_nonprod_environment.md

 > **Note:** _Specify Only 1 scope value from allowed list_

 - **Preferred Date and Time:** 03-15-2025 13:40:35

   > **Note:** _Use the format mm-dd-yyyy HH:MM:SS in 24-hour CST time._

+- **Schedule to delete after:** 03-15-2025 15:40:35 / NA

+  > **Note:** _Use the same date and time format or NA to not schedule.
+Deletion will occur exactly 2 hours after the deployment time._

 ### Additional Notes/Special Instructions: